-Writing Intensive.
+Prerequisite: Grade of "C" or better in ENG 102 and CSC 120.
 Professional Communication is a survey course of communication skills needed in a professional environment.
-This course will introduce the student to writing memoranda, letters, reports, resumes, and electronic messages.
+This course will introduce the student to writing memoranda, letters, reports, resumes and electronic messages.
 Interpersonal, critical thinking and problem solving skills are developed to enhance the student's ability to communicate in the business world as an articulate, conscientious professional.